DeveloperZo/InfinityQube/Assets/Docs/Project Doc/4_LevelDesign.md

 - **Cubes**: All types
 - **Learning Goal**: Multi-step strategy and prediction

-**The Combo**: Prime cubes positioned to create chain-clearing opportunities.
+**The Combo**: Matrix cubes positioned to create chain-clearing opportunities.
 Infinity cubes threaten perfect setups.
-Players learn forward thinking: "If I capture this Prime, the detonation will clear those Units before the Infinity cube blocks the lane."
+Players learn forward thinking: "If I capture this Matrix, the detonation will clear those Units before the Infinity cube blocks the lane."

 #### Stage 7: The Wall
 - **Grid**: 9x30